-Candidates at Iliff are urged to be in regular consultation with their ELCA advisors in order to make the best possible use of the resources at Iliff.
-For more information about this program, contact the assistant to the Bishop, Madelyn Busse: 303-777-6700 mbusse@rmselca.org
+Candidates at Iliff are urged to be in regular consultation with their ELCA faculty advisors in order to make the best possible use of the resources at Iliff.
+For more information about this program see the Master's Student Handbook or the Synod Minister for Shared Ministries Ronald Roschke: rroschke@rmselca.org or the Candidacy administrative assistant, Janice Ladd-Horkey: 303-777-6700.